tianbo137/tianbo137/README.md

  Hi there!
 My name is Bo Tian.

  ### I am a Data Scientist
-- Currently looking for full-time work opportunities in the field
+- Currently looking for full-time work opportunities in the data science field
 - On a life-long journey of trying to learn everything